 The Dragon apprentice is a mini closed-loop powered family roller coaster especially for younger guests.
-It even has adorable little dragon Lego figures which squirts water when activated along the ride queue line.
+It even has adorable little dragon Lego figures which squirts water when activated along the ride queue line, and Lego play areas inside the queue line as well.
 Due to its short track, the mini coaster does two round circuit yet still offering some thrills along the helixes at speed.

 Panorama of The Dragon Roller coaster entrance

 Having said that, the park is mainly targeted at young families and that is reflected in the type of rides available in the park.
 You will be pretty much out of luck in the choice of world-class coaster rides if you are a thrill seeker.